PHOTOGRAPHY AGREEMENTS AND LICENCING

 Along the path of professional photography I've found myself having to give answers to many questions I didn't have a clear reply for.

-I learn a lot every day about what being a professional photographer means and how a professional a photographer deals with the profession and one thing is now certain, there is no right or wrong, but it's important to have clear guidelines to follow both for myself and my clients.
+I learn a lot every day about what being a professional photographer means and how a photographer deals with the profession and one thing is now certain, there is no right or wrong, but it's important to have clear guidelines to follow both for myself and my clients.

 To start, let's talk a little bit about what hiring a photographer implies and let's clear some initial doubts on how photos produced by others should be used starting from an important point: photos and images are intellectual property.